realdanielbyrne/N-BEATS-Lightning/readme.md

 # N-BEATS Lightning

-[N-BEATS](https://arxiv.org/pdf/1905.10437.pdf), Lightning is an implementation of [N-BEATS](https://arxiv.org/pdf/1905.10437.pdf) time series forecasting architecture in [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) with some experimental features such as Wavelet Basis Expansion blocks and completely customizable stacks.
+N-BEATS Lightning is an implementation of [N-BEATS](https://arxiv.org/pdf/1905.10437.pdf) time series forecasting architecture in [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) with some additional experimental features such as Wavelet Basis Expansion blocks and completely customizable stacks.

 ## N-BEATS Algorithm